Miroslav Volf: Teaching

-In 1979, the year he completed his studies at Fuller, Volf began his teaching career as a lecturer in systematic theology at his alma mater in Croatia.
+In 1979, Volf began his teaching career as a lecturer in systematic theology at his alma mater in Croatia.
 Doctoral studies and compulsory military service interrupted his regular teaching, though he continued to offer intensive courses at the same institution.
 After submitting his doctoral dissertation, Volf returned to full-time teaching.
 From 1984 until 1991 he served as professor of systematic theology at the Evangelical-Theological Seminary, which had by then moved to his native Osijek.

 In 1991, Volf took a position as an Associate Professor of Systematic Theology at Fuller, succeeding his former teacher at that institution, Paul King Jewett.
 He remained in this position until 1997 when Fuller appointed him to a full professorship.
-Throughout this time, he continued to teach in Osijek as his full-time contract with Fuller included provisions for teaching two courses every year in Croatia—an act of generosity on Fuller's part aimed toward rebuilding theological education in Eastern Europe after the end of the Cold War.
-In 1998 Volf took the position that he still holds, that of Henry B. Wright Professor of Theology at Yale Divinity School in New Haven, Connecticut.
+Throughout this time, he continued to teach in Osijek, as his contract with Fuller included provisions for teaching two courses every year in Croatia.
+In 1998 Volf took the position of Henry B. Wright Professor of Theology at Yale Divinity School in New Haven, Connecticut.

 Theological work

 Since Volf considers theology to be an articulation of a way of life, his theological writing is marked by a sense of the unity between systematic theology and biblical interpretation, between dogmatics and ethics, and between what is called "church theology" (e.g., Karl Barth and, later, Stanley Hauerwas) and "political/public theology" (e.g., Jürgen Moltmann and David Tracy).
-His contributions to theology have for the most part been topical; he wrote on human work, the nature of Christian community, the problem of otherness, violence and reconciliation, the question of memory, and the public role of faith, to name a few issues.
+His contributions to theology have for the most part been topical; he has written on human work, the nature of Christian community, the problem of otherness, violence and reconciliation, the question of memory, and the public role of faith, to name a few issues.
 But in all his writings, he sought to bring the integrated whole of Christian convictions to bear on the topics at hand.

 The systematic contours of Volf's theology are most clearly visible in Free of Charge.
 A former Archbishop of Canterbury, Rowan Williams, commissioned the book as his 2006 Lent Book.
 Its immediate themes are giving and forgiving as two chief modes of grace, but the book is an accessible introduction and invitation to the Christian faith.
-In this work, the central themes of Volf's work that receive more in depth treatment in other texts—God as unconditional love, the Trinitarian nature of God, creation as gift, Christ's death on the cross for the ungodly, justification by faith and communal nature of Christian life, love of enemy and care for the downtrodden, reconciliation and forgiveness, and hope for a world of love—come together into a unity.
+In this work, the central themes of Volf's work that receive more in depth treatment in other texts—God as unconditional love, the trinitarian nature of God, creation as gift, Christ's death on the cross for the ungodly, justification by faith and communal nature of Christian life, love of enemy and care for the downtrodden, reconciliation and forgiveness, and hope for a world of love—come together into a unity.
 Because it contains frequent reflections on concrete experiences, the book makes visible that Volf's theology both grows out of and leads to a life of faith.
 Of all his books, Free of Charge bears the strongest mark of the young Martin Luther's influence.